garden-io/garden/docs/guides/deprecations.md

 Please run `garden deploy --sync` instead, to start the dev console.

-You can also start the dev dev console by running `garden dev` and then use the `sync start` command inside the dev shell.
+You can also start the dev console by running `garden dev` and then use the `sync start` command inside the dev shell.
 The same applies to all other sync commands.

 <h3 id="syncStopCommand"><code>garden sync stop</code></h3>